 Like the brewery scene, Portland has many local distilleries worth checking out.
 Located on Southeast Portland’s Distillery Row, you’ll find several micro-distilleries within walking distance.
 It’s not actually a row, but more an area where you’ll find many distilleries.

 This is a great place to come for a tour and some tastings.
 Try some unique spirits you can only find in Oregon.
 Westward Whiskey and New Deal Distillery are two places that come highly recommended.
+You’ll love doing this when looking for what to do in Portland in January.

 3. Arrive Hungry at the 5th Avenue Food Cart Pod